reasonml-old/dependency-env/README.md

   immediate dependencies, and they're likely to change and break you. `dependency-env` enforces that you've declared pacakges as dependencies in order for those dependencies to contribute to your scripts' `dependency-env` environment.
+- `npm`'s `bin` feature requires that you list the binaries to expose, before your `postinstall` script even runs.
+Furthermore, those binaries need to *exist* before the `postinstall` is executed.
+That's not good for compiled packages because `postinstall` is the thing that will generate those binaries.